-Cathy and Kara are your first contact on the phone.
-They can provide information about the counsellors, payment options and schedules.
-They will book appointments, reschedule appointments and take messages for the counsellors.
+Cathy is your first contact on the phone.
+She can provide information about the counsellors, payment options and schedules.
+She will book appointments, reschedule appointments and take messages for the counsellors.

 We believe that a friendly voice at the end of the phone is much preferable to an answering machine when you are looking for help.
 Phones are answered from 9 am until noon on weekdays.
 Calls are returned later that day or the following business morning.

 She can also assist you with any other business inquiries or concerns related to our counsellors and our office.

 Deborah Marshall M.A., R.C.C.

 Change and growth do not have to be painful.
 I always support reconnection with things positive and healing, and to the possibilities of developing new resources.
 Since beginning in private practice in 1988, I have made many shifts in my understanding about what allows people to make the changes they want in their lives.
 As people find their way, I have often observed how their best selves begin to come forward to support them through painful and confusing circumstances.
 When this happens, things become clear and change is more possible.

 From my original specialty in Family Therapy, I have come to treating the after-effects of trauma.
 Training in EMDR in 1996 opened my awareness to new possibilities of change.
 Intensive training in Self Regulation Therapy began a journey in the Somatic Therapies.
 Clients often tell me that they are relieved to discover that they can leave my office feeling better even after they have dealt with difficult issues.